How to Record a Live Stream – Everything You Need to Know in 2025

 Promo Reels and Previews

-During video editing, use footage from previous events to create a montage to illustrate the efforts of your company or organization.
+During video editing, use shots from previous events to create a montage to illustrate the efforts of your company or organization.
 A rapid series of cuts showing various events, speakers, gatherings, and other pre-recorded content can communicate a great deal in a short time.

 If for no other reason than the possibility of future use, we highly recommend keeping old stream recordings around for the long term.